JoshuaWise/koa-vapr-comparison/README.md

 ### 1.2.
 Plugin system

 In contrast with most other HTTP frameworks, Koa and Vapr provide something much more powerful than a traditional *[connect-style](https://github.com/senchalabs/connect)* plugin system.
-The traditional system relies on passing control to so-called *next* functions which are provided as a parameter of each plugin.
-Each plugin typically performs its duty by mutating the *request* and/or *response* objects, and then invoking *next* when it's finished.
-If a plugin wishes to respond to the request, it invokes a method similar to *[response.end()](https://nodejs.org/api/http.html#http_response_end_data_encoding_callback)*, and simply does not invoked *next*.
+The traditional system relies on passing control to so-called *next* functions which are provided as a parameter to each plugin.
+Each plugin typically performs its duty by mutating the *request* and/or *response* objects, and then invokes *next* when it's finished.
+If a plugin wishes to respond to the request, it invokes a method similar to *[response.end](https://nodejs.org/api/http.html#http_response_end_data_encoding_callback)*, and simply does not invoke *next*.

 ### 1.3.
 Routing